apozas/gaussianotto/README.md

   - [ottocycle](https://github.com/apozas/gaussianotto/blob/master/ottocycle.m): models an Otto cycle between a hot and a cold bath, computing the energetics of the cycle (work output, heat loss and efficiency).
 This code is used for creating Fig. 4 in the manuscript.

   - [singlebath](https://github.com/apozas/gaussianotto/blob/master/singlebath.m): models the interaction of the machine with a single heat bath, and computes the temperature of the machine, its athermality, and different mutual informations during the joint evolution.
-This code is used for creating Fig. 1 in the manuscript.
+This code is used for creating Figs. 1 and 7 in the manuscript.

   - [temperature](https://github.com/apozas/gaussianotto/blob/master/temperature.m): models the interaction of the machine with a single heat bath, and computes the temperature of the machine.
 This code is used for creating Fig. 2 in the manuscript.